-Research the prices for the bred you are considering ahead of time.
+- Price is too good to be true.
+Research the prices for the breed you are considering ahead of time.
 Purebred dogs sold at deeply discounted prices are typically frauds.
 If the seller says they register their dogs with a specific organization, you can call the organization to confirm.

 According to BBB data, nearly 10,000 scam reports and complaints have come in during the last three years about “businesses” selling puppies and dogs.
 The FTC estimates that only about 10 percent of victims report these crimes, so this number could be much higher.